grame-cncm/faust/tools/benchmark/README.md

 ## faustbench-llvm

-**faustbench-llvm** tool uses the libfaust library and its LLVM backend to dynamically compile DSP objects produced with different Faust compiler options, and then measure their DSP CPU.
+The **faustbench-llvm** tool uses the libfaust library and its LLVM backend to dynamically compile DSP objects produced with different Faust compiler options, and then measure their DSP CPU.
 Additional Faust comptiler options can be given beside the ones that will be automatically explored by the tool.

 `faustbench-llvm [-run <num] [additional Faust options (-vec -vs 8...)] foo.dsp`

 Here are the available options:

 - `-run <num> to execute each test <num> times`

+## faustbench-wasm

+The **faustbench-wasm** tool tests a given DSP program in [node.js](https://nodejs.org/en/), comparing with a [Binaryen](https://github.com/WebAssembly/binaryen) optimized version of the wasm module.

+`faustbench-wasm foo.wasm`

+## faust2benchwasm

+The **faust2benchwasm** tool generates an HTML page embedding benchmarch code, to be tested in browsers, and displaying the performances as MBytes/sec and DSP CPU use.

+`faust2benchwasm [-opt] foo.dsp`

+Here is the available option:

+- `-opt to optimize the wasm module using Binaryen tools`